 Faculty

-We strive to provide useful information to faculty as we work together to create an inclusive community for students with disabilities on the campus.
+The DA office strives to provide useful information to faculty as we work together to create an inclusive community for students with disabilities on campus.
+We welcome the opportunity to visit with individual faculty or departments and benefit from your perspective and collective wisdom as we move toward greater inclusion for students with disabilities with a universal design of instruction.

 • Work collaboratively with academic affairs on policy regarding course substitutions and foster an institutional commitment to promoting student abilities rather than a student's disabilities.